 Grand Bank, Newfoundland

 Situated on Newfoundland’s rugged east coast, on the north shore of the Burin Peninsula, Grand Bank was settled by French fishermen in 1640 and has been a merchant fishing and schooner town since the early 1920s.

-Grand Bank Seafoods joined Clearwater in 1991 and employs approximately 135 workers.
-They process 500,000 pounds of Masago and 10 million pounds of Arctic Surf Clams (Hokkigai), Cockle Clams (Torigai) and Northern Propeller Clams (Mirugai) annually.
+Grand Bank Seafoods joined Clearwater in 1991 and employs approximately 125 workers.
+They process over 175,000 pounds of Masago and 4.6 million pounds of Arctic Surf Clams (Hokkigai), Cockle Clams (Torigai) and Northern Propeller Clams (Mirugai) annually.

 St. Anthony, Newfoundland

-Our plant employs 200 processing and quality assurance staff who process 5.5 million pounds of cold water shrimp annually for customers around the world.
-The St. Anthony plant is BRC certified.
+Clearwater and Quin-Sea Fisheries enter into an agreement to form a new joint venture that will take over operations of the St. Anthony Seafoods shrimp processing plant in St. Anthony, Newfoundland and Labrador.
+The plant employs 150 processing and quality assurance staff who process in excess of 5.5 million pounds of cold water shrimp annually for customers around the world.
+The St. Anthony plant is BRCGS certified.